takezoe/scalagen/README.md

 The source code generator for Scala ORMs.

-The current version of Scalagen support [ScalaQuery](http://scalaquery.org/).
+The current version of Scalagen support [ScalaQuery](http://scalaquery.org/) and [Anorm](http://www.playframework.org/modules/scala-0.9.1/anorm).
-It's possible to generate Table objects and case classes by the following code.
+It's possible to generate Table objects and case classes for ScalaQuery by the following code.

 ```scala
 import jp.sf.amateras.scalagen._